“Sprint Power”, “we”, “us” and “our” means Sprint Power Technology Limited and we are committed to respecting your privacy.

 - details of your bank account and national insurance number

-- information about your marital status, next of kin, dependants and emergency contacts
+- information about your marital status, next of kin, dependents and emergency contacts

 - information about your nationality and entitlement to work in the UK